HotLocalSingles/Take-a-Hike/README.md

 Google Oauth requires a google cloud account.
 First create your account and then navigate to the developer console.
 Go to google API and create a clientID and clientSecret.
 This goes inside the .env file.

 ## Session ID Cookie

 It can be any string of your choice; it's for security purposes.

+## Cloudinary

+The upload preset needs to be made to handle client-side requests.
+You want the mode to be unsigned and access mode to be public.

 ## Installation/Start-up